tursilion/convert9918/ReadMe.txt

 	>00 to >FF bytes.

-	Greyscale Bitmap 9918A - this is displayed exactly the same way as regular bitmap, but will map only to black, white and grey, no color will be added to the image.
-If you enable PERC and adjust the RGB values, you can tune the levels of the conversion to greyscale.
+	Greyscale Bitmap 9918A - this is displayed exactly the same way as regular bitmap, but assumes that you are viewing on a black and white display (or a color display with the saturation turned all the way down).

 	B&W Bitmap 9918A - this is a bitmap mode screen where all colors are expected to be initialized to 0x1F (black on white).
 The